rehan1124/nft-collection-hardhat-solidity/README.md

 ### Build an NFT collection dApp with a whitelist using Hardhat and Solidity

+---

+[TODO]

+- Remove parameter from `addAddressToWhitelist` function in Whitelist.sol and redeploy contracts - Whitelist.sol and CryptoDevs.sol

+---

 - To deploy contract, run below command and wait for output.

 ```